briankendall/QuietYou/SETUP.md

 ### 3. Configure Code Signing

-The project is now configured to use **Automatic** code signing, which works with any Apple ID.

-When you first build:
-1. Xcode will prompt you to select a development team
+The project uses **Manual** code signing with a specific Developer ID certificate.
+You'll need to update the development team to match your Apple ID:

-2. Sign in with your Apple ID if you haven't already (Xcode > Settings > Accounts)
+1. Sign in with your Apple ID in Xcode (Xcode > Settings > Accounts)
-3. Xcode will automatically create and manage signing certificates for you
+2. In Xcode, select the **QuietYou** project in the navigator
+3. For both the **QuietYou** and **QuietYouAgent** targets:
+   - Go to the **Signing & Capabilities** tab
+   - Change the **Team** dropdown to your Apple ID
+   - Xcode will handle the rest of the signing configuration

+**Note:** You must use the same Apple ID consistently for all builds to avoid TCC (Transparency, Consent, and Control) issues with the Accessibility API.

 ### 4. Build the App